 In 2019/20, 88.3% of prescriptions written by the GP practices in the locality were dispensed by a pharmacy within the locality.
-This increased to 90.7% in 2020/21.

 The map below shows the drive time to a pharmacy, with the darker the green the shorter the drive.
-As can be seen, the majority of the locality is within a 20-minute drive of a pharmacy.
+As can be seen, the majority of the locality is within a 20 minute drive of a pharmacy.
 The one exception is the circled in red on the map, however Google maps reveals that there are no houses or other properties in this location.